Ajinkya-18/NeuroVision/README.md

 ## **The Project Journey & Key Findings**
 This project followed a rigorous experimental process that is as valuable as the final result.

-1. **Initial Goal & Failure:** The project began with the goal of direct EEG-to-Image reconstruction using models like GANs and Stable Diffusion.
+**1. Initial Goal & Failure:**
+The project began with the goal of direct EEG-to-Image reconstruction using models like GANs and Stable Diffusion.
 While these models could generate high-quality images, the core failure was a semantic accuracy bottleneck—the generated images were not conceptually related to the EEG stimulus.

+**2. Pivotal Discovery:**
-2. **Pivotal Discovery:** An intermediate experiment using contrastive learning and a t-SNE visualization revealed that distinct semantic clusters do exist within the high-channel EEG data.
+An intermediate experiment using contrastive learning and a t-SNE visualization revealed that distinct semantic clusters do exist within the high-channel EEG data.
 This proved that the signal was present but the method of extraction was flawed.

+**3. Architectural Evolution:**
-3. **Architectural Evolution:** This insight led to a pivot towards EEG-to-Text translation using BLIP-2.
+This insight led to a pivot towards EEG-to-Text translation using BLIP-2.
   * Initial attempts to treat spectrograms as "pseudo-images" failed, as the model learned to describe the visual artifacts of the spectrograms themselves (e.g., "green and purple lines").
   * This led to the final, successful architecture: a powerful, from-scratch EEGTransformerEncoder that feeds its features directly to the BLIP-2 Q-Former.

+**4. Training Strategy Refinement:**
-4. **Training Strategy Refinement:** A simple end-to-end training approach proved unstable and led to "catastrophic forgetting," where the language model's weights were damaged.
+A simple end-to-end training approach proved unstable and led to "catastrophic forgetting," where the language model's weights were damaged.
 This was solved by developing the decoupled two-stage curriculum with differential learning rates, which finally enabled stable and effective learning.

 ## **Results**
 The final model, trained with the two-stage strategy, demonstrates a clear and successful learning trajectory.
   * **Quantitative:** The model achieves a final best validation loss of 16.42, a decrease of over 45% from the initial loss of 29.37, proving that the model is effectively learning.
   * **Qualitative:** The model successfully moves beyond generating random phrases to producing coherent sentences that show emergent semantic relevance to the ground truth.

 ## **Sample Visual Reconstruction**
 ![alt text](<reports/Final Recdonstructions.png>)